 My mum had her reading straight after me, and she actually got more spirits through than I did.
 I won’t go too much into what was said in her reading, since that’s her own personal experience.
 She has given me permission to mention a few things, though.

-My mum’s Nan (my great Nana), married to my great Gramps who had come through for me, came through for my mum.
+My mum’s Nan came through for my her.
 She was incredibly chatty, actually.
 The main thing that made us giggle though was that Jo said “She’s trying to give you rhubarb?
 Like, a lot of rhubarb!
 Your Nan said when are you making her a pie?”
 Funnily enough, there’s a rhubarb patch in our back garden that desperately needs harvesting.
 Dad and I have been nagging mum to root it up and make a crumble.
 I think Nan’s giving her a nudge!
 But seriously though, firstly, who even grows rhubarb?
 And how would Jo knew we had rhubarb?

 So there we have it.
-I’ve been converted from a sceptic to a believer and I’ve certainly seen the power and strength of the spirit world first hand.
-It’s easy to pass it all off as nonsense until you actually give it a go and try it for yourself.
-I would definitely recommend the experience to anyone who is sitting on the fence.
+I’ve been converted from a sceptic to a believer of psychic readings.
+It’s easy to pass it all off as nonsense until you actually give it a go yourself.
+I would definitely recommend a psychic reading to anyone who is sitting on the fence.

-I genuinely believe that Jo was receiving messages from the spirit world, and I think that for every accurate message, there were perhaps one or two inaccurate or general messages that could apply to most people.
+I genuinely believe that Jo was receiving messages from the spirit world.
+For every accurate message, there were perhaps one or two inaccurate or general messages that could apply to most people.
 However, the messages that were accurate were undeniable and 100% for me and only me.
 It was a truly incredible experience that I would definitely do again.